Damaskinos of Athens: Nazi occupation

 The Archbishop of Athens was the spiritual leader of the Greek Orthodox people of Athens and All Greece, and Damaskinos worked very hard to live up to his position during those hard times.
-He frequently clashed with the German authorities and the quisling government.
+He frequently clashed with the German authorities and the Quisling government.
 The Germans took Greeks hostage and threatened to execute their hostages in the event of resistance.
 Damaskinos often visited hostages in prison the night before their executions to offer spiritual comfort to the doomed.
 The archbishop frequently sent his lawyer, Iannis Yeorgakis, to argue for freedom on behalf of Greeks tried in German military courts.
-In December 1942, Yeorgakis was banned from representing Greeks before the military courts after he had supposedly insulted a military judge.
+In December 1942, Yeorgakis was banned from representing Greeks before the military courts after supposedly insulting a military judge.
 Initially, Yeorgakis accompanied those convicted by the military courts to their executions to offer moral support, but he found this duty to be so hollowing and heart-breaking that he ceased.

 In 1943, the Germans began the extermination of the Jews of Greece, and their deportations to Nazi concentration camps.
 Damaskinos formally protested the actions of the occupational authorities.

 Damaskinos first spoke out on behalf of the Jews in March 1943 when he published public letters addressed to Prime Minister Konstantinos Logothetopoulos of the Hellenic State and Günther Altenburg of the Auswärtiges Amt, which together with the Wehrmacht administered Greece.
 Using his moral authority as archbishop of Athens, Damaskinos also had 19 distinguished Greeks from the arts, the law, academia and business worlds co-sign his letter.
-Referring to the deportation of the Jews of Thessaloniki to the Auschwitz death camp which already began earlier in March 1943, Damaskinos wrote that he and others in the Orthodox faith followed the words of St. Paul that "there is neither Jew nor Greek".
+Referring to the deportation of the Jews of Thessaloniki to the Auschwitz death camp, which already began earlier in March 1943, Damaskinos wrote that he and others in the Orthodox faith followed the words of St. Paul that "there is neither Jew nor Greek".
 Altenburg in his reply to the archbishop denied that the Jews of Thessaloniki (which was one of the largest Jewish communities in the Balkans) were being exterminated when they arrived in Poland, claiming that they were merely sent to Poland to work in factories while Logothetopoulos never replied.

 According to the International Raoul Wallenberg Foundation, the appeal of Damaskinos and his fellow Greeks is unique as no document similar to the protest against the Nazis during World War II has come to light in any other European country.